-I'm Lata Hamilton, the Founder and Head Coach of Passion Pioneers.
-I'm an accredited Change Manager, NLP Practitioner, and Career Change Coach.
-And this is the eighth article in our 15-part Reimagine Restructures Blog Series.
+I'm Lata Hamilton, Change Leadership and Confidence expert.
+And this is the eighth article in my 15-part Reimagine Restructures Blog Series.

 Restructures are really important for your company and team to achieve your future vision.
 So when stress and anxiety comes up for your people, it can mean that there's low morale, low performance, and low productivity.
 People can start to be distracted or feel stressed and anxious in the workplace if they’re uncertain whether they’ll have a role in the new structure.
 All of this can impact your customer service, customer experience and customer satisfaction.
 Not to mention the experience of your people through this transitional period, and maybe even your overall brand.
 It’s crucial to understand why this stress and anxiety is happening, and what we can do about helping our staff through it.

 It’s simply the stress and anxiety of "survival instinct".
 It's that fight-or-flight response that people feel when a restructure is announced.
 In their psychology, they jump immediately to the loss of their income.
 What gives them money to: